| The Romancers:

 the Headhunters.
 He was drafted six weeks before Cannibal

-& the Headhunters did The Beatles' U.S. tour.
+& the Headhunters did the Beatles' U.S. tour.
 When

 Andy returned from his hitch in the army, he got married and